followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Component/3 Methods/instance().md

 ===================================================================

 <!--shortDescription-->
-Returns this widget's instance.
+Gets the widget's instance.
 Use it to access other methods of the widget.
 <!--/shortDescription-->

 <!--returnType-->Component<!--/returnType-->